valzi/Kowloon_Planet/pages/Alien sci fantasy.md

     | 5 Challenge  | Red    |
     | 6 Invitation | Black  |

-17. They treat all juices as delicacies and drink them socially.
+16. They treat all juices as delicacies and drink them socially.
 Juices are highly concentrated and sipped slowly over a one or two-hour conversation.

-18. Drinking milk is as offensive as forgetting to cover yourself.
+17. Drinking milk is as offensive as forgetting to cover yourself.

-19. Used to offer virgins to the god of Cracks, Fissures, and Pits but now everyone regards this as barbaric and dumps undesired food in such places instead.
+18. Used to offer virgins to the god of Cracks, Fissures, and Pits but now everyone regards this as barbaric and dumps undesired food in such places instead.

-20. Unlucky number only referred to by euphemisms: roll 1d10.
+19. Unlucky number only referred to by euphemisms: roll 1d10.

+20. Chewing food whilst in the streets is a symbol of prosperity and good health.

 # Beliefs